Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence

 There are two shipping lanes where speed restrictions can be activated:

-- South of Anticosti Island: divided into three speed restriction sectors (see areas A, B, C on the map)
+- South of Anticosti Island: divided into four speed restriction zones (see areas A, B, C and E on the map)

-- North of Anticosti Island: part of the shipping lane consists of a speed restriction sector (see area D)
+- North of Anticosti Island: part of the shipping lane consists of a speed restriction zone (see area D)

-Figure – Static Speed Reduction Zone and Dynamic Shipping Sectors
+Figure – Northern and Southern Static Zones and Dynamic Shipping Zones

 This map is for visual representation only and is not to be used for navigation or enforcement.